gabesullice/hades/README.md

 1. Fetch the first 10 issues
 1. Fetch from the `related` or `relationship` routes for _each_ issue
-1. Fetch each the user resource for every unique user
+1. Fetch the user resource for each unique author
-1. Finally, insert or download the avatar image using the user avatar URL
+1. Finally, download the user's avatar file using a download URL on the user resource

 This chain of requests is often called the "waterfall."
 Each step needs to be completed before the next step can proceed because the client can't know which